piusatwau/PersonalLearning/customerdiscovery.md

-# several strategies for deper understanding of users/customer
+# Several strategies for deper understanding of users/customer

 Understanding your users or customers deeply is essential for designing products or services that truly meet their needs.
 Here are several strategies to achieve this: